intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/develop.md

 #### **2.1 Build**

-Maven 3 is needed to build Analytics Zoo, you can download it from the [maven website](https://maven.apache.org/download.cgi).
+Maven 3 is needed to build BigDL, you can download it from the [maven website](https://maven.apache.org/download.cgi).

 After installing Maven 3, please set the environment variable MAVEN_OPTS as follows:
 ```bash